heinrichBlig/aws-security-portfolio/REPORT.md

 ## Executive Summary (for a non-technical reader)

-We reviewed a demo cloud environment consisting of two storage buckets, one server access rule, and the account's activity logging setup.
+I reviewed a demo cloud environment consisting of two storage buckets, one server access rule, and the account's activity logging setup.
 The initial review found 6 issues, ranging from a server left open to the entire internet to missing backup protection on stored files.